dlywlotus/nsu_forums/README.md

 ## How to set up

 ### Step 1 Supabase account
-Create a supabase account and create a new project (free).
+* Create a supabase account and create a new project (free).

+### Step 2 Disable confirm email
+* Navigate to homepage -> taskbar -> authentication -> providers -> email
+* Click on email and untoggle confirm email.
+* From the storage page, under configuration, click on policies.
+* Create a new policy for profile_icons and select "For full customization"
+* Name the policy anything, for allowed operations check all the boxes and select "authenticated" for target roles
+* Leave the "Policy definition" as is, then click on "Review" and finally "Save policy"

+### Step 3 Set up storage CDN
+* Navigate to homepage -> taskbar -> storage -> new bucket -> email
+* IMPORTANT: fill in the name of the bucket EXACTLY as "profile_icons" and TOGGLE PUBLIC BUCKET.

-### Step 2 Environment variables
+### Step 4 Environment variables
 Create a .env file in both client and server dirs and add the following into each file.

 #### client/env variables
 * VITE_SUPABASE_URL= "->PROJECT_SETTINGS->API->PROJECT_URL"
 * VITE_SUPABASE_ANON_KEY= "->PROJECT_SETTINGS->PROJECT_API_KEYS"
 * VITE_SERVER_API_URL= URL of hosted backend OR http://localhost:3000 if self hosted
+*
 #### server/env variables
 * PORT=3000
 * DB_URL="TOP_NAV->CONNECT->SESSION_POOLER"
 * SUPABASE_JWT_SECRET="->PROJECT_SETTINGS->API->JWT_SETTINGS"

-### Step 3 Migrate schema tables
+### Step 5 Migrate schema tables
-Next, populate the database with the schema tables defined in server/models/models.go.
+* Next, populate the database with the schema tables defined in server/models/models.go.
-To migrate the tables, cd into the server dir and run "go run migrate/migrate.go".
+* To migrate the tables, cd into the server dir and run "go run migrate/migrate.go".

-### Step 4 Un-comment initializer
+### Step 6 Un-comment initializer
-Navigate to server/main.go and un-comment "initialisers.LoadEnvVariables()" if running on local host.
+* Navigate to server/main.go and un-comment "initialisers.LoadEnvVariables()" if running on local host.
-If you choose to host the server on railway for example, leave it commented and add ur env variables in your host provider's dashboard.
+* If you choose to host the server on railway for example, leave it commented and add ur env variables in your host provider's dashboard.
 It should be usually under environment.

-### Step 4 Start commands
+### Step 7 Start client
-#### Front end
-cd client -> npm i -> npm run dev
+* cd client -> npm i -> npm run dev
-#### Back end
+### Step 8 Start server
-cd server -> go run main.go
+* cd server -> go run main.go